Optimal Translocation of Living \& Active Filaments in Confinement: Model and simulations details

-Finally, because of the macroscopic nature of the system, thermal fluctuations are negligible.
-However, worms constantly move around and explore their surroundings, producing a random motion; we approximate this motion through a fictitious thermal (that is, uncorrelated) noise, characterised by a putative temperature $T$.
+Finally, because of the macroscopic nature of the system, thermal fluctuations are negligible; notice that, indeed, $u_E \gg k_B T$ at room temperature.
+However, worms constantly move around and explore their surroundings, producing a random motion; we approximate this motion through a fictitious thermal (that is, uncorrelated) noise, characterized by a putative temperature $T$.
 Due to the fact that the worms are immersed in water, we introduce a Langevin thermostat, with friction coefficient $\gamma=20 u_E \,\tau/\sigma^2$.
-We disregard hydrodynamic interactions, because of the presence of the surface.
+We disregard hydrodynamic interactions, because of the presence of the surface.\\ A brief note on the value of $\gamma$: it is unfortunately not straightforward to map the friction coefficient in the present context.
+An approximate calculation reads as follow: the sedimentation velocity, neglecting thermal fluctuations, reads